shuai-xu/flink/docs/dev/table/hive_compatibility.md

 If users are using Flink local mode, no other config is required.

-Make sure all the required jars are in the `/lib` dir, including `flink-connector-hive` jar.
+Make sure all the required jars are in the `/lib` dir, including jars of `flink-connector-hive` and `flink-hadoop-compatibility`.

 Get Flink SQL Cli running by execute command